mlin/GenomicSQLite/docs/bindings.md

 The extension needs to be loaded only once per process: upon first loading, it [registers itself](https://www.sqlite.org/c3ref/auto_extension.html) to activate automatically on each new connection opened.

-## GenomicSQLite Connect
+## GenomicSQLite Open

-The Connect method should "look like" the language's existing wrapper around `sqlite3_open()`, taking similar arguments and returning the same type of connection object.
+The Open method should "look like" the language's existing wrapper around `sqlite3_open()`, taking similar arguments and returning the same type of connection object.
 It uses two routines from the GenomicSQLite library, exposed as SQL functions, which help with activating the compression layer and tuning various settings.

 Given a database filename, the method follows these steps: